 There was only one other reason left to the jealous religious leaders for them to condemn Yahushua to death.

-• This second reason was their interpretation of “blasphemy” with regard to the sacred name Yahweh.
+• This second reason was their interpretation of “blasphemy” concerning the sacred name Yahweh.

-That’s all for now everyone.
-Be sure to stay tuned for the next episode titled Messiah Convicted of Blasphemy where we will address the details of Yahushua’s trial.
+Be sure to stay tuned for the next episode, Messiah Convicted of Blasphemy where we will address the details of Yahushua’s trial.

 Also, be sure to check out the The Sacred Name Yahweh by Qadesh La Yahweh Press.